Unity-Technologies/ml-agents/docs/Migrating.md

   * Agents have a `Brain` field in the Inspector, you need to drag the appropriate Brain ScriptableObject in it.
   * The Academy has a `Broadcast Hub` field in the inspector, which is list of brains used in the scene.
-You need to drag all `Brain` ScriptableObjects used in your scene into entries in this list.
+To train or control your Brain from the `mlagents-learn` Python script, you need to drag the relevant `LearningBrain` ScriptableObjects used in your scene into entries into this list.
 * You will need to delete the previous TensorFlowSharp package and install the new one to do inference.
 To correctly delete the previous TensorFlowSharp package, Delete all of the files under `ML-Agents/Plugins`